Kilternan Parish is committed to providing a caring, supportive and friendly environment where

 not the bishop/clergy/staff member/volunteer should offer to help the child to talk to their

-• The following advice should be given by the bishop/clergy/staff member/volunteer to
+parents about the problem. - The following advice should be given by the bishop/clergy/staff member/volunteer to

 the parents of the child experiencing the cyberbullying: